automagica/automagica/README.md

 ```
 pip install automagica --upgrade
 ```
-Important: for some activities an Automagica API-key is required.
-In order to acquire an API-key, you need to register at the [Automagica Portal](https://portal.automagica.com).

-## Components
-Automagica consists of the following components:
-- __Bot__: runtime/agent responsible for performing the automated tasks
-- __Flow__: a visual Flow designer to build automations
-- __Lab__: Notebook-style automation development environment based on Jupyter Notebooks.
-- __Portal__: management of bots, credentials, automations, logs, ...

-The Automagica Portal is currently not available under an open source license.
-We offer a free environment for evaluation purposes at https://portal.automagica.com.
-If you would like to use the Automagica Portal within your company or organization, please contact sales@automagica.com.

 #### Importing the activities

 Before getting started in development mode, don't forget to import the activities from automagica in your python script.
 If unsure, it is possible to import all the activities for development purposes by starting your script with:
 ```
 from automagica import *
 ```

+Important: for some activities (mainly OCR-related) an Automagica API-key is required.
+In order to acquire an API-key, you need to register at the [Automagica Portal](https://portal.automagica.com).

+## Components
+The Automagica suite consists of the following components:
+- __Automagica Bot__: runtime/agent responsible for performing the automated tasks.
+- __Automagica Wand__: UI element picker powered by AI.
+- __Automagica Flow__: a visual flow designer to build automations quickly.
+- __Automagica Lab__: Notebook-style automation development environment based on Jupyter Notebooks (requires Jupyter to be installed).
+- __Automagica Portal__: management of bots, credentials, automations, logs, ...

+Some activities access external services hosted on our servers, such as the AI and OCR-related capabilities.

+The Automagica Portal is currently not available under an open source license.
+We offer a free environment for evaluation purposes at https://portal.automagica.com.
+If you would like to use the Automagica Portal within your company or organization, please contact us at sales@automagica.com.

 ## Examples